Skip to content

 ge

-The ge method is one of the fundamental methods in MyBatis-Plus for constructing query conditions, used to set a greater-than-or-equal-to condition for a single field.
+The ge method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It is used to set a greater-than-or-equal-to condition for a single field.

 • QueryWrapper